 - Staging of the home is often recommended to put one’s best foot forward.
 It means your old furniture goes out to make place for decorator-grade rentals – on your dime.

-- Presale expenses like storage, renovation, kenneling of animals to keep walkthroughs pet-free invariably enter the equation.
+- Pre-sale expenses can include storage, renovation, and the kenneling of animals to keep walk-throughs pet-free.

 - You should expect a long selling process of average sixty-five days, but in reality, it’s frequently a lot longer.
-So many homes fall out of the selling process and are not counted in.
-If they were, the overview would look a lot bleaker.
+Too many homes fall out of the selling process, excluding them from factoring into statistics.

 - Once the offer closes, there are disruptive contingencies to address.

 - Most buyers insist on a home inspection to possibly discover defects of a more severe nature.
 It can range from mold detection to uncovering foundation and HVAC issues.